Juan García Oliver

 Juan García Oliver (1901–1980) was a Spanish anarcho-syndicalist revolutionary and Minister of Justice of the Second Spanish Republic.
-He was a leading figure of anarchism in Spain.
+He was a leading figure of anarchism in Spain and is said to have invented the red and black flag.

 Career

 Childhood and family

 Juan García Oliver was born on 20 January 1901 in Reus, into a working class family.
 He was the son of Antònia Oliver Figueras, a native of Reus, and José Garcia Alba, a native of Xàtiva.
 At that time, the family lived at 32 Carrer Sant Elias in the old town of Reus.
 Juan was the son of his father's second marriage, after being widowed, and he had four siblings, Elvira, Mercè, Pere and Antònia, and three half-siblings, Josep, Dídac and Lluïsa; but their step-siblings did not live with them, instead they lived in Cambrils.

 His brother Pere died of meningitis at the age of 7, when Juan was still very young.
 As a result the family had to go into debt and their mother had to start working on the street.
 When he was 7 years old, he was able to receive primary education for a few months.
 But, as a result of the birth of his sister Antònia and the beginning of a strike at the Vapor Nou where his father worked, he was forced to temporarily leave his studies and start working.
 He worked as a boy, earning one real a day in a small bag factory.
 In spite of everything, Juan was able to resume his primary studies at the age of 8 in the school of the republican teacher Grau, after passing an entrance exam.
 His primary schooling finished when he turned 11 years old.

 As a young man, Juan García worked in the wine trading house of Lluís Quer's widow, earning 5 pesetas a month, for three years.
 In the autumn of 1914, at the age of only thirteen and tired of routine work, he decided to escape to France in search of work; he had only a basic knowledge of French which he had learned self-taught.
 When he was near the border and without money, he realized that this had not been a good idea and returned to Reus.
 Later, he worked temporarily in several restaurants.
 First, at the La Nacional inn for 20 pesetas a month, then at the Sport Bar restaurant for a peseta a day and finally, at the Hotel Nacional de Tarragona for 50 pesetas a month.
 At the age of fifteen, he decided to move to Barcelona to find work and began working as a waiter at La Ibérica del Padre and later at the second-class inn Hotel Jardín.